What of this curse that haunts the common man

 Has he not through the ages endless span

-Lived niggardly, bereft of pious praise?
+Lived niggardly, bereft of divine praise?

 Compelled to strive and drag life’s heavy wain,